Skip to content

 - 'laktory.dab:build_resources'

 Each pipeline YAML file in laktory_pipelines_dir is loaded automatically.
-Laktory generates the corresponding Databricks Job or DLT Pipeline resource and writes the pipeline config to laktory/.build/ for DAB to sync to the workspace.
+Laktory generates the corresponding Databricks Job or Declarative Pipeline resource and writes the pipeline config to laktory/.build/ for DAB to sync to the workspace.
 Then deploy as usual:

 databricks bundle deploy --target dev